About this School Direct initial teacher training course

 Take control of your teacher shortages by recruiting and training your own trainee teachers through School Direct, creating a high-quality workforce that is tailored to your school.

-Tes Institute is currently working with eight school partnerships across England to provide their trainee teachers with an accessible and personalised initial teacher training (ITT) programme that leads to Qualified Teacher Status (QTS) and an optional Postgraduate Certificate in Education (PGCE).
+Tes Institute is currently working with seven school partnerships across England to provide their trainee teachers with an accessible and personalised initial teacher training (ITT) programme that leads to Qualified Teacher Status (QTS) and an optional Postgraduate Certificate in Education (PGCE).

 Having launched our first School Direct training programme in 2012, Tes Institute is experienced in providing initial teacher training that reduces the administrative burden on schools, allowing you to focus on implementing a personalised ITT programme and recruiting better teachers.